canonical/mlflow-operator/docs/tutorial/mlflow.rst

 .. note:: The controller may take a few minutes to deploy.

-The controller is the agent of Juju, running on Kubernetes, which can be used to deploy and control the MLflow components.
+The controller is the Juju's agent, running on K8s, which can be used to deploy and control MLflow's components.

-Next, we'll need to add a model for Kubeflow to the controller.
-Run the following command to add a model called ``kubeflow``:
+Next, you need to add a model for Kubeflow to the controller.
+Run the following command to add a model named ``kubeflow``:

 .. code-block:: bash